-There are a broad range of state agencies outside of the government departments.
+There is a broad range of state agencies outside of the government departments.
 They have been established by the various stages to undertake particular functions.
 Their functions range from commercial functions which might otherwise be provided by the private sector to core government services such as the Revenue Commissioners and Garda Siochana.

 State agencies are not part of government departments, and their employees are not civil servants.
-However, under the relevant legislation establishing agency they have a status which in many cases equates to that of civil servants.
+However, under the relevant legislation establishing agency, they have a status which, in many cases, equates to that of civil servants.

 There has been a trend in the last 30 years to take functions from central government department and place them with independent bodies and agencies.
 This has been part of the attempt to divorce certain sectors from direct day to day ministerial control and put in place and independent board.
 In some cases, the boards may have particular expertise or be representative of certain interested sectors.